edrisq/bio-final/README.md

 This project is an web visualization of the Needleman-Wunsch and Smith-Waterman sequence alignment algorithms.
 To run locally, first make sure you're in an environment running python3, then `pip install -r requirements.txt`.
 You can then simply run `main.py`.

 You can also find the project online for the time being, hosted [here](https://seismic-hope-272623.uc.r.appspot.com).
+It may not be the most recent version of the app (i.e., it may have bugs not present if you run the provided code locally).

 ##### Functionality